 For more information on the Women’s Centre programs and supports,

-contact our domestic violence counsellor at firstname.lastname@example.org
+contact our counsellor and systems navigator at firstname.lastname@example.org

 For support or services in St. John’s and the Avalon East region, visit Violence Prevention Avalon East.